hashicorp/hcp/contributing/README.md

     ...
 }

-// This wil cause the error to be displayed twice. func bad() error {
+// This will cause the error to be displayed twice. func bad() error {
     if err := doSomething(); err != nil {
         fmt.Fprintf(opts.IO.Err(), "failed to do the thing: %v\n", err)